Charity Fraud in 2019

 Creating a culture within the charity can be a useful way to ensure staff are aware of these types of fraud.
 By conducting compulsory training for staff ensuring they are vigilant, charities can reduce the risk of fraud to the organisation.

-Reducing the risk with Insurance
+Reducing the risk of charity fraud with Insurance

 Beyond taking these steps to reduce the chances of fraud, its vital to ensure that you are properly covered should fraud occur.
 Contact our expert team at ThirdSectorProtect to learn more about reducing risk with insurance.